zkturman/UnderGrove/README.md

 ## [Play Game](https://zkturman.github.io/UnderGrove/)

 As of 18 August, changes are made to the game on a daily basis.
-The current version of the game is __v0.52__.
+The current version of the game is __v0.53__.

 ---

+### Change Log v0.53
+ - Dungeon Player
+   - Allow player to attack from left and right
+   - Fixed bug where credits don't decrease when loot chests are purchased
+   - Ads can no longer be closed before the ad time is up
+   - Disabled revive option when player doesn't have enough credits
+   - Monster hit boxes have been updated to fit the shape of the monster
+   - Quitting in demo mode always returns to the editor, rather than the home screen

 ### Change Log v0.52
   - Design Page